akashdeshpande/100-days-of-code/log.md

 **Thoughts** Grid is a bit difficult to pick up on.
 But I successfully completed the tutorial.
 I may need to read docs on it again.

+### Day 18: September 9, Friday

+**Today's Progress**: Researched what a tribute page looks like and what it shoudn't

+**Thoughts** My mind was building code in my brain as I was making the UI elements, which is cool.

 ##### (example to copy from later)
 ### Day x: Month 00, Day